Session 3- Analyzing Learning From Real-World Examples

 Workshop #1: Planning for Successful Grant Writing

-This workshop will focus on planning for successful grant writing, with an emphasis on factors outside the proposal narrative that are critical to success.
+This workshop focused on planning for successful grant writing, with an emphasis on factors outside the proposal narrative that are critical to success.

 Workshop #2: Writing a Winning Proposal Narrative

-Session two focuses on the key parts of a strong grant proposal narrative in the field of prevention.
+Session two focused on the key parts of a strong grant proposal narrative in the field of prevention.

 Workshop #3: Analyzing and Learning From Real-World Examples

-The third and final workshop will provide attendees an opportunity to practice and workshop the skills they have learned in workshops 1and 2.
-Attendees will analyze real-life grant materials that offer ‘teachable’ moments to identify areas of strength as well as areas for improvement.
-Prior to this final session, we will solicit real-life work products from registrants for discussion and feedback from the presenters during the workshop.
+The third and final workshop provided attendees an opportunity to practice and workshop the skills they learned in workshops 1 and 2.
+Attendees analyzed real-life grant materials that offer ‘teachable’ moments to identify areas of strength as well as areas for improvement.

 Presented by: